adityamangal1/adityamangal1/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects⚡
-- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
+- 🤔 Looking for help with Data Structures and Algorithms 😭;
 <br />
 <br />